Savorease

 Difficulty swallowing affects more than 15 Million Americans.
 Sweet shakes, purées and even feeding tubes can be their "new normal".

+The pleasure is removed from the eating experience.
 We have worked hard to change that.
 It was a challenging pursuit that led to the development of Savorease Snack Foods.
 Finally the textures and tastes people crave when they can't swallow properly.

 We are proud to share the official video showing the collaborative journey that made the impossible possible